If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

-- It is generally placed with the steel tower.
+- It is generally placed with a steel tower.

-- Suspension insulator requires more height for supporting the multiple discs.
+- The suspension insulator requires more height for supporting the multiple discs.

 In a transmission line, why suspension insulator is better than others?

-Suspension insulators are most beneficial than the other insulator.
-Because, if any of the disc damages from suspension insulator, the remaining disc will operate.
+The suspension insulators are most beneficial than the other insulator.
+Because, if any of the discs are damaged by the suspension insulator, the remaining disc will operate.
 The damaged disc can be replaced, easily.

 3. Strain Insulator

-Strain insulator is similar to the suspension insulator type.
-Like suspension insulator, strain insulator can be used in the overhead transmission line.
+The strain insulator is similar to the suspension insulator type.
+Like a suspension insulator, a strain insulator can be used in the overhead transmission line.

-But, it has slightly different specifications and working role.
+But, it has slightly different specifications and working roles.

 Specification of Strain Insulator:

-- It is used in higher voltage condition i.e. above the 33 kV.
+- It is used in higher voltage conditions i.e. above 33 kV.

-- Primarily, it is used in bend or arm place of the transmission line.
+- Primarily, it is used in the bend or arm place of the transmission line.